 Planes, Trains and Automobiles is available to rent or buy now.

-Anyone who has commuted long distances for work understands the premise at the heart of John Hughes movie.
-After all, the experience of transport delays and cancellations have impacted more than a few of us when all we want to do is get home.
-But, Planes, Trains and Automobiles takes this further by exploring the very nature of work, home and happiness.
-Here we have two characters who, for differing reasons, are away from home the majority of the time.
-Neal Page (Steve Martin) is a successful businessman working in the ad industry; his identity, built around his high paying job and his ability to provide for his family.
-While at the same time, Del Griffith (John Candy) is a man who buys and sells everything he can, just to scrape together a meagre existence.
+Everyone has a go-to comedy that cheers us up when we feel down, gives us hope when we feel hopeless, and makes us laugh when we need a hit of endorphins; for me, it is the John Hughes classic Planes, Trains and Automobiles.
+Anyone who has commuted long distances for work understands the premise at the heart of Hughes’ movie; after all, the experience of strikes, delays and cancellations has impacted more than a few of us when all we want to do is get home.
+Planes, Trains and Automobiles takes this premise and layers the comedy that ensues with discussions of work, home, happiness, and the balance between all three.
+Here, we have two characters who, for differing reasons, are nomadic.
+Neal Page (Steve Martin) is a successful businessman working in the ad industry, with his identity built around his job and income.
+Meanwhile, Del Griffith (John Candy) is a man who buys and sells whatever he can to maintain a meagre existence.

 While Neal’s nomadic business life is built on a need to provide for his family, Del’s isolation is born of a loss he hasn’t fully processed.
 Planes, Trains and Automobiles dissects 80s capitalism by opening up a debate on the winners and losers of the American dream and the thin line dividing them.
 Here, themes of home, family, partnership, loss and support are explored through an unlikely yet tender friendship of convenience.
 For Neal Page, personal change comes through his realisation that family and friendship are far more important than work, while for Del Griffith, hope is born through an unlikely friendship that allows him to finally grieve for his late wife.
 Neal and Del find each other at just the right time, their turbulent and random meeting an unexpected new beginning for them both.